 You’ll run into a lot of myths about there about language learning along the way.
 These range from kids being the only ones who can gain language fluency to immersion being the only way to learn a language.

 Each platform has their angle for language acquisition.
 You’ll see that phone apps prioritize drilling and repetition; classrooms focus on linguistics and grammar; night courses focus on aspects of speaking.
 Out of all these language learning methods, which is the most effective?
-Well, for a method to be successful, it needs to prioritize something called “Comprehensive Input.”
+Well, for a method to be successful, it needs to prioritize something called “Comprehensible Input.”
 And to learn more about “Comprehensible Input,” we first need to look into the “Input Hypothesis.”

 Stephen Krashen, the founder of the Input Hypothesis, created it after years of research as a professor at USC.
 Put forth in 1977, it is one of five hypotheses that set out to explain how we learn a language as a species.
-His studies illustrated that no matter who you are or where you’re from, every person learns language in the same way.
-And this is through something called comprehensive input.
-In short, comprehensive input is input in our target language that is interesting and accessible.
+His studies illustrated that no matter who you are or where you’re from, every person learns a language in the same way.
+And this is through something called comprehensible input.
+In short, Comprehensible input is input in our target language that is interesting and accessible.

 If you were to pick up a novel written in your target language and attempted to read through it and understand the language with nothing but that content, you wouldn’t be able to.
 You wouldn’t learn your target language.
 The material is simply too out of reach.
 And if the information is too easy, we get bored with it and tend to not stay interested in the topic for very long.
 The goal with comprehensible input is to have material that is just challenging enough to keep us interested.
 But the material also needs to be approachable enough to learn.

 How do we go about learning a language?
 According to Krashen, out language learning methods tend to be ineffective.
 Traditionally, schools tend to focus on grammar and repeated drilling.
 However, it’s not very effective as seen by the countless people who spend years studying a foreign language, only to remember very little of it.